darinz/PSL/13_recommender_system/01_introduction.md

 ### Next Steps

-In the following lectures, we will dive deeper into:
+In the following sections, we will dive deeper into:
 - Content-based filtering techniques
 - Collaborative filtering algorithms
 - Matrix factorization methods